niha-gottiparthy/proj2/README.md

   * certain Users are Administrators and have the power to modify and remove photos/comments
 2. Post
   * has photo and optional caption (caption cannot be posted alone since this is an app focused on photos)
+  * has comments
   * belongs to a User
   * links to a poster’s page
 3. Comment
   * has text
   * belongs to a User
+  * belongs to a Post

 ##Features:
   * Users can log in